 Electricity enters the farm through a control panel and the main switch where a person can shut off all the power in an emergency.
-This control panel contains either fuses or circuit breakers, probably circuit breakers.
+This control panel contains either fuses or circuit breakers, preferably circuit breakers.
 Always use the correct fuse for the panel.
 Never use a greater number, or replace fuses with items like pennies.
 If there is a stoppage in power, check the control panel.
 If fuses are used, look for the broken metal strip in the top of a blown fuse.
 Replace the fuse with one that is marked with the correct amperage.
 If circuit breakers are used, reset them from off to on.

 - If a fuse or circuit breaker frequently blows, the circuit may be inadequate for the equipment.

 - Make sure all electrical systems are properly grounded.

 - Keep water and electricity separated.